semgrep/semgrep/README.md

 1. Visit [Docs > Running rules](https://semgrep.dev/docs/running-rules/) to learn more about `auto` config and other rules.

-2. If there are any issues,  <a href="https://go.semgrep.dev/slack" target="_blank">please ask in the Semgrep Slack</a>
+2. If there are any issues, <a href="https://go.semgrep.dev/slack" target="_blank">please ask for help in the Semgrep Slack</a>

 3. To run Semgrep Supply Chain, [contact the Semgrep team](https://semgrep.dev/contact-us).
     Visit the [full documentation](https://semgrep.dev/docs/getting-started/) to learn more.